msalemor/azure-p2s-plink-peering/README.md

-# Azure Connecting over P2S to Private Link PaaS Service over a Peer Network
+# Azure Connecting over P2S to Private Link PaaS Service over a Peered Network
 Connecting to a PaaS service in spoke over a point-to-site VPN in a hub

 ## Problem statement